Surgical Technology (SURT)

 Failure to meet progression standards results in suspension from the program.

-- After admission, students must maintain a minimum 2.0 program GPA in program curriculum courses at Central Carolina Technical College in order to progress.
+- After admission, students must maintain a minimum 2.0 program GPA in program curriculum in order to progress.

-- Must earn a minimum of a “C” or higher in each required curriculum course for the program.
+- Must earn a minimum of a “C” or higher in each required curriculum course.
 Based on availability of space students may retake program curriculum courses completed with less than a “C” one time only.

 - Must successfully complete all components of a course (theory, clinical, lab skills proficiency) in order to pass the course.
 Students who fail to complete a component will receive a grade of “F” for the course regardless of the time in the semester and are not eligible to receive a “W” or “WA” through the withdrawal process.

-- Students must complete all course requirements within two years of starting date of first clinical course (SUR 101).
+- Students must complete all course requirements within two years of starting date of first SUR course (SUR 101).

 - Students are limited to two attempts at successful completion of any surgical technology program (including Central Carolina Technical College).
-A withdrawal “W”, “WA” or “WF” constitutes an attempt at a Health Sciences (SUR) course and will count as one attempt to complete the program.
+A withdrawal “W”, “WA” or “WF” constitutes an attempt at a program course and will count as one attempt to complete the program.

-- Students must maintain current BLS (Basic Life Support – Provider) by the American Heart Association and submit an annual tuberculin skin test (PPD) to remain in the program.
-Online BLS (Basic Life Support - Provider) certification/recertification will not be accepted.
+- Students must maintain current Basic Life Support (BLS) for Health Care Provider certification through the American Heart Association and submit an annual tuberculin skin test (TST) to remain in the program.
+Online certification/recertification is not to be accepted.

-- Students who have withdrawn or have been suspended from the Surgical Technology Diploma program at CCTC or any other educational institution must request admission/readmission to the program.
+- Students who have withdrawn or have been suspended once from the Surgical Technology Diploma program at CCTC or any other educational institution must request admission/readmission to the program.

 - Students must have a cumulative program GPA of 2.0 for readmission or transfer.

-- Students who have withdrawn or have been dismissed more than once from any surgical technology program, including the Central Carolina Technical College Surgical Technology Diploma program, are ineligible for admission or readmission.
-However, students may petition the Dean of Health Sciences for special consideration if they have withdrawn from the program due to extenuating circumstances.
+- Students who have been suspended more than once will be dismissed from the Surgical Technology program and will be ineligible for admission or readmission.
+However, students may petition the Dean of Health Sciences for special consideration if they have experienced extenuating circumstances.
 The final decision for an exception rests with the Dean.